pi-cos/MATMPC/README.md

 Install gcc by running "sudo apt-get install gcc"

-**Note:** MATLAB is incompatible with the latest releases of gcc, It is recommended to download the gcc version that is compatible with your MATLAB version.
-Go check [Compilers - MATLAB & Simulink (mathworks.com)](https://www.mathworks.com/support/requirements/supported-compilers.html).
+**Note:** MATLAB is incompatible with the latest releases of gcc, even using the 2019b or 2020a releases of MATLAB (the latest versions of MATLAB at the time of this work).
+MATLAB needs this compiler to generate the mex64 files it needs to with the MATMPC toolbox.
+A workaround for this problem is [described at this link](https://www.mathworks.com/matlabcentral/answers/407502-incompatible-gcc-version-with-mex) and below.

+1. Download the 6.3.x release of gcc from [this link](https://drive.google.com/file/d/1VYb08z7BQH6LQDimcob_jsDHFjjNO8dY/view?usp=sharing)
+2. Move to the folder where the file is contained and run this command from the terminal line `sudo dpkg -i gcc-6-3-0_6.3.0_amd64.deb`
+3. Answer yes when asked to change the compiler to gcc-6.3 in MATLAB

 ### MacOS: